 Data-related technology adoption is widespread.
 Among study participants, 71% have implemented data visualization tools, and 63% have implemented data management tools.
 In both cases, the implementation experience has been mostly successful.
 Deployment of emerging technologies, such as chatbots/virtual assistants, is slower compared to other technologies.
 A slight majority of respondents believe these tools are meeting or exceeding expectations, but the realization of business objectives remains mixed.

-Many HR organizations have 2022 improvement initiatives to enhance their use and adoption of digital technology.
+Many HR organizations have on their 2022 HR Agenda improvement initiatives to enhance their use and adoption of digital technology.
 Yet, only about one-half have initiatives specifically related to accelerating digital transformation and harnessing data and insights from analytics.
-HR organizations will need to intensify their focus on these areas and pursue certain best practices to close the gaps in their ability to address them.
+HR organizations will need to ad on the HR priorities the need to intensify their focus on these areas and pursue certain best practices to close the gaps in their ability to address them.

 Accelerate digital transformation:

 - Assess current HR technology capabilities and identify key gaps with HR priorities.